Machine-learning based flow field estimation using floating sensor locations: Methods

 \subsection{Sensor tracking method}

 For numerical simulations of sensor locations in flow fields, Lagrangian particle tracking, which is the well-known method for tracking discrete particles in a continuous phase, is adopted.
 In the present study, the sensors are regarded as tracer particles; namely, the particle velocity is equal to the fluid velocity at the particle locations, and the particle number density is low enough to ignore the particle-to-fluid and particle-to-particle interactions.
-This assumption can be justified when the particle Stokes number is sufficiently smaller than unity such as floating buoys in a wide ocean.
+This assumption can be justified when the particle Stokes number is sufficiently smaller than unity.
+Considering a floating buoy with a size of $30$~cm in water, for example, the particle Stokes number becomes smaller than unity when the characteristic flow length is roughly larger than $\sim 10$~km, as in the case of wide ocean currents.
 The equation of motion for sensors is represented as

 In this study, the fluid velocity at a sensor location $\boldsymbol{u}_f (\boldsymbol{x}_s)$ is calculated with the bilinear interpolation from the estimated velocity field, and the time integration of equation (\ref{eq:equation_of_motion_for_sensors}) is performed with the Euler explicit method for an implementation simplicity.
-The time step size of sensor tracking $\Delta t$ is set to $\Delta t = 10 \Delta t_f$ for the forced HIT (\S~\ref{sec:method_forced_hit}) and $\Delta t = \Delta t_f$ for the ocean currents (\S~\ref{sec:method_ocean_currents}).
+The time step size of sensor tracking $\Delta t$ is set to $\Delta t = 5 \Delta t_f$ for the flow around a cylinder (\S~\ref{sec:method_cylinder}), $\Delta t = 10 \Delta t_f$ for the forced HIT (\S~\ref{sec:method_forced_hit}), and $\Delta t = \Delta t_f$ for the ocean currents (\S~\ref{sec:method_ocean_currents}).
 Note that, in the case of the forced HIT, we have confirmed no differences between the results of $\Delta t = \Delta t_f$ and $\Delta t = 10 \Delta t_f$.
-In terms of boundaries, the periodic condition is applied in the case of the forced HIT, whereas the sensors that reach outside the ROI or inside the islands are randomly relocated in the case of the ocean currents.
+In terms of boundaries, the periodic condition is applied in the case of the forced HIT, whereas the sensors that reach outside the ROI or inside the non-fluid area (i.e., the cylinder body and the islands) are relocated in the case of the flow around a cylinder and the ocean currents.
+The relocation points are selected at $x = -1.0$ and random $y$ for the flow around a cylinder, and at random $x$ and $y$ for the ocean currents.